Ignacio-Rocca/backend-challenge/README.md

+# How to run the service with docker
+- `docker build -t checkout-service .`
+- `docker run -p 8080:8080 -it checkout-service`

+# Problem

 Lana has come to conclusion that users are very likely to buy awesome Lana merchandising from a physical store that sells the following 3 products:

 ```